 My favorite example comes from hold ’em.
 Here are three hands:

-Suppose I were to put those three poker hands on the and gave you your choice of hand.
-Then I would pick a hand from the remaining two hands to challenge you.
+Suppose I exposed those three poker hands on a table and let you choose.
+Then I would pick a hand from the remaining two and challenge you.
 Which would you choose first?
-Well, it doesn’t matter which you’d choose first, because you couldn’t win.
+Well, it doesn’t matter which you choose, because you can’t win.
 There is no best hand!

 You see, jack-10 of hearts wins about 53 percent of the time against the two fours.
 So, let’s match that winner, J-10 of hearts, against the ace-king unsuited.
 Now ace-king wins almost 59 percent of the time.
 So, we’ve got two fours on the low end.
 They can’t even beat the J-10 suited.
 And, in turn, J-10 suited gets annihilated by ace-king.
 So, it looks like two fours is the worst hand in the group and ace-king is the best.
 But, just for fun, let’s put the lowly two fours against the champion – ace-king.
 This should be no contest.